MingshanHe/MingshanHe/README.md

 ### Hey 👋, I am Beal.
 Mingshan He 😀.
-  A Control Engineer 👨‍💻 in ROKAE (Beijing) Technology Co.,LTD 🏢 and now woking in Robot Control Algorithm and Engineering 🤖.
+  I have graduated from Faculty  of Robot Science and Engineering, Northeastern University, at June, 2021.
+And I have a Control Engineer 👨‍💻 Experience in ROKAE (Beijing) Technology Co.,LTD 🏢 and will work as Research Assistant in Human and Robot Collaborate Lab(Advisor: Prof. Fei Wang) for 1 year and mainly research on  Compliant Control Algorithm and Engineering 🤖.